oksusoo1/fireflutter/README.md

 - The file name of all model end with `xxxx.model.dart`
 - All model have `.data` property (getter) to export its model data to a map which then can be saved into firestore.
+  - Note, that `.data` must contain only the data to be saved in firestore.
+- All model should have `.map` property(getter) to export its model data to a map. while `.data` only contains for saving firestore, `.map` may contain other values.

 # User